metehangelgi/comp305-group15-project/README.md

 ### Summary of Project Problem:

-Therese is input files named: hallelujah. \
+There is input files named: hallelujah \
 _10 5 \
 S 0 \
 Y 1 \